 So many of you have asked, “Why are you moving to Spain?
 What is your plan for living abroad?”
 We often answer this question, but rarely get out the full plan before more questions arise.
 What we are doing isn’t common, yet once you are in the family travel world and hooked up to other bloggers, etc… you find that it isn’t quite as uncommon as once thought.

-After oodles of research, discussions, decisions and more discussions, we came up with “The Plan”.
+After oodles of research, discussions, decisions, and more discussions, we came up with “The Plan to move to Spain”.
 This wasn’t easy mind you, and even the plan is meant to be very flexible.
 We learned this rule with loads of travel under our belt.
 If you make a plan to restrictive and need to follow it to a “T”, well then you are just bound for disappointment and potential loss of opportunities you weren’t even aware of.

 Then we started to dream about a single location as a home base.
 This seemed more reasonable.
-With that, here is our “flexible” Plan with back up plans A, B and C in our back pocket. 🙂
+We thought of various countries and had learning Spanish at the top of our list of goals, so that left us with plenty of locations to choose from.
+We were drawn to the Americas but also wanted a bit more diversity.
+That led us to Europe and of course, Spain!
+With that, here is our “flexible” Plan with back up plans A, B, and C in our back pocket. 🙂

 The Wagoner Plan for living abroad:

-- Move to Spain as residents (non working) Rough target for departure is Aug 2012.
+- Moving to Spain from the US to become residents (non-working), with a rough target for the departure of Aug 2012.